Minab River

-Minab River The river has a dam 2km from Minab and the valley is known for rich agricultureal produce and shrimp from the strait of Hormuz.
+Minab River The river has a dam 2km from Minab.

 In ancient times, the Minab was the site of Alexandria Carmania, a Greek Colony founded by Alexander the Great in January 324B.C. after his army had reunited with Nearchus and his men who had beached their boats near the mouth of the Minab River, which was then called Anamis or Saganos.